zorapeteri/prettytransit/README.md

 The URL can be manipulated to include any number of transport types or lines.
 For example: `/berlin/U1,S1,tram`

-<small>_Exception:_ if there are at least 2 transport types available for a city, displaying all bus lines at once will be forbidden.
+_**Exception:** if there are at least 2 transport types available for a city, displaying all bus lines at once will be forbidden.
 This is because usually in cities that have extended public transit systems, there'll be a very large number of bus lines in contrast to other travel modes.
-For example Berlin has 200 bus lines compared with 22 tram lines coming in second.</small>
+For example Berlin has 200 bus lines compared with 22 tram lines coming in second._

 When transit lines are displayed in the control panel under "showing", they can be hovered over or clicked to highlight the track of the line on the map.